zayan5omar5-lab/Manufacturing-Performance-Dashboard/README.md

 Quality Control: Review manufacturing standards for the Mountain-200 to mitigate the $202K return loss.

-Expansion: Capitalize on the high demand in Australia and Germany for upcoming product launches.Author: [Your Name] Tools Used: Power BI, Power Query, DAX, Excel.
+Expansion: Capitalize on the high demand in Australia and Germany for upcoming product launches.Author: [omar zayan] Tools Used: Power BI, Power Query, DAX, Excel.